jalbertomr/DesignPatternsJava2022/README.md

-# Design Pattens in Java 2022
+# Design Patterns in Java 2022

-A walk through the Design Pattens with Java, with variants and many examples of each
+A walk through the Design Patterns with Java, with variants and many examples of each

 #### Creationals